 The process works as follows.
-Blogging gives you something to promote in social and other channels where your prospective customers hang out.
+Blogging gives you something to promote in social and other channels where your prospective customers are hanging out.
 They follow the link back to your post.
-Hopefully they love the post, read a few others, and decide to subscribe to your blog’s RSS feed.
-Or they give you their email address in exchange for your awesome real estate white paper or other free downloadable.
+Hopefully they love the post, read a few others, and decide to subscribe to your blog's RSS feed.
+Or they give you their email address in exchange for your awesome hyperlocal real estate white paper or other free downloadable.
 You now have a new subscriber you can influence.
 But you're going to have to earn their love.

 Continuing to deliver valuable posts and email updates keeps them coming back to your site again and again.
 You have the opportunity to build your authority in the industry, credibility and trust.
 New information items are offered as downloads.
 The landing pages for these items ask for additional information about your prospect's needs.
 This helps round out your prospect information 'card' in the CRM (customer relationship management system) database, and you have a warm lead to follow up with.